 All research is premised on critical and inquiring approaches to new knowledge and frames of understanding across a number of research fields and professional and public constituencies.

-The Research Committee is chaired by the Associate Vice President for Research with the Head of Graduate School as Vice Chair, who may also act as Deputy Chair.
-The Research & Graduate School Office provides administrative services to the committee.
+The Research Committee is chaired by the Vice President for Research.
+The Research & Graduate School provides administrative services to the committee.

 Postgraduate Research Sub-Committee

 The Postgraduate Research Sub-Committee (PRSC) is the forum where the Research & Graduate School (RGS) and the Deans of Faculties meet to oversee all aspects of postgraduate academic planning and management College-wide.

 Through its oversight, the PRSC ensures that the best possible academic and administration arrangements are put in place to support each individual postgraduate research student from the beginning through to the completion of their studies at MIC.